Tuscany Gay Travel

 The Cutest Café in Pisa

-Go pay a visit to Caffe Sant’Anna if you’re interested in some great coffee with fantastic service and free Wi-Fi.
+Stop into Caffè Sant’Anna for some great coffee with fantastic service and free Wi-Fi.
 Some of the friendliest service I have ever encountered in my entire life, I felt like a true Italian ordering my morning cappuccino!

 Gay Bars in Tuscany

-Mamamia is a rowdy party to attend, even into late September!
-The music was upbeat and there were fun drag queens and dancers on the balconies.
+The music at Mamamia was upbeat and there were fun drag queens and dancers on the balconies.
 The party usually starts just before 1:00 and will go until pretty late.
 I left at 3:30 and it was still full.

 If dancing is not your thing, then spend a night in Lucca where you can enjoy a trattoria all night long!
 There are many high-end restaurants in this small city, perfect for a date or group dinner.